 In times of uncertainty, at-risk populations need a place to turn.
 Stable housing, access to food, and mental health services are all made possible through your support of Sioux Empire United Way.

 - Sioux Falls Area CASA recruits volunteers to advocate for abused and neglected children.
-Last year, 17,110 hours of service were provided and 100% of children served with an advocate did not re-enter the court system.
+Last year, 16,763 hours of service were provided and 98% of children served with an advocate did not re-enter the court system.
 CASA volunteers spend significantly more time with a child than a paid guardian or ad litem/attorney.
 A child with an advocate is more likely to find a safer, permanent home.
-Of the children assigned a volunteer by Sioux Falls Area CASA, 98% of do not re-enter the court system because of subsequent abuse.
 Learn more.

 - Sanford Health’s Child’s Voice Family Advocate provides counseling and other support to child victims of abuse and sexual assault and their non-offending family members.
-Last year, 358 children and 353 non-offending family members were provided with crisis intervention and support, attendance at interviews or case reviews, follow-up care, referrals to mental health and medical care, and other advocacy services.
+Last year, 231 families were provided with crisis intervention and support, attendance at interviews or case reviews, follow-up care, referrals to mental health and medical care, and other advocacy services.
 Research shows that ongoing support and access to comprehensive services are critical to a child’s comfort and ability to participate in an ongoing investigation, intervention, and treatment.
 Learn more.

-- Helpline Center’s Volunteer Connects program assists Sioux Empire area residents with finding volunteer opportunities and helps volunteer managers by offering educational resources and support.
-Last year they provided 17,911 total volunteer-related contacts.
+- Helpline Center’s Volunteer Connections program assists Sioux Empire area residents with finding volunteer opportunities and helps volunteer managers by offering educational resources and support.
+Last year they provided 17,720 total volunteer-related contacts.
 Research shows that the average value of a volunteer hour is $27.20.
 Learn more.

 Click here to see our full list of programs helping people in crisis across the Sioux Empire.